 Read More including those at National Medical Enterprises, Johnson & Johnson, and HMSS.
 Mr. Slattery is the Chairman of Gilda’s Club New York City, a non-profit organization supporting cancer patients and their families.
 He holds an undergraduate degree in Biology and Chemistry from State University of New York at Albany and completed coursework in Immunology at the Graduate School-New Brunswick, Rutgers University.

-Development, LLC, and joined Deerfield in 2019.
-Prior to Deerfield, Dr. Nelson spent almost 15 years
+and Development, and joined Deerfield in 2019.
+Prior to Deerfield, Dr. Nelson spent